Strategies and future planning

 Councils help local communities run smoothly.
 They administer various laws and regulations to help maintain and improve services and facilities for the community.
 These services include community services, sporting and recreation services, environmental planning, public health, environmental protection and waste collection, treatment and disposal.
 The rates you pay allow your council to fund these services.

-Emergency Services Property Levy
+Fire and Emergency Services Levy

 How does Council calculate rates and charges?